When Tables Leak: Attacking String Memorization in LLM-Based Tabular Data Generation: Statement of Ethics

 \section{Statement of Ethics}

 The potential for adversaries to determine whether an individual’s data was included in the original dataset presents significant privacy risks, especially in fields such as healthcare, finance, and social sciences, where sensitive personal information is commonly used.
 Synthetic data that fails to sufficiently mask membership information could inadvertently enable re-identification.
 Although this work introduces a method for assessing such risks, its primary objective is to empower researchers and practitioners to perform more rigorous privacy evaluations before deploying synthetic datasets.
-We emphasize that adversarial approaches are essential for advancing the development of robust privacy-preserving systems.
+We emphasize that adversarial approaches are essential for advancing the development of robust privacy-preserving systems. \begin{acks} The authors used LLMs to assist in the programming of our experiments, designing data visualizations, making the codebase more user-friendly, finding clearer phrasings in our writing, and formatting Latex code.
+All revisions by LLMs were checked and validated by the authors.